germayneng/Kaggle-My-Code-Hub/porto_seguro_safe_driver/readme.md

 ## S Fold

+S-fold is not doing as well as you can see.
+Refer to [this.](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/discussion/41037)

 Model | des| cv | LB |  delta | implemented?
 --- | --- | --- | --- | --- | ---
 xgb | baseline2_814, en05,encar12 |  0.2887965920565725  | 0.277  | 0.01 | N